yoasif/yoasif.github.io/_posts/2025-03-05-the-mozilla-firefox-new-terms-of-use-disaster-what-actually-happened.markdown

 Mozilla says:

-> The reason we’ve stepped away from making blanket claims that “We never sell your data” is because, in some places, the LEGAL definition of “sale of data” is broad and evolving.
-As an example, the California Consumer Privacy Act (CCPA) defines “sale” as the “selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by [a] business to another business or a third party” in exchange for “monetary” or “other valuable consideration.”
+>TL;DR Mozilla doesn’t sell data about you (in the way that most people think about “selling data”), and we don’t buy data about you.
+We changed our language because some jurisdictions define “sell” more broadly than most people would usually understand that word.

 The rights grant had been so over-broad that the community (including myself) had focused on intellectual property, rather than privacy.
-What Mozilla has helped clarify for us though is that the new <abbr title="Terms of Use">ToU</abbr>, the new privacy updates - they are less to do with users' intellectual property, and more about how Mozilla can use data - *any data* - that Firefox has access to in order to power its online advertising ambitions.
+What Mozilla helps clarify here is that the new <abbr title="Terms of Use">ToU</abbr>, the new privacy updates - they have less to do with users' intellectual property, and more about how Mozilla can use data - *any data* - that Firefox has access to in order to power its online advertising ambitions.

+Their statement goes on to make tell us how California's CCPA defines [sale](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180AB375), *without explaining* why Mozilla's data practices do not qualify as a sale.

 So while it is great that Mozilla has backed away from the worst abuse of the previous iteration of the Terms of Use, we are still granting Mozilla the rights to process any data we input into Firefox for virtually any purpose -- just without an IP grant.
 That is better than before, but is definitely worse than the relationship that users had with Firefox previously.